 2. Strict rules and traditions

 It is hard to predict how old the tradition of the Schellerlaufen is.
 However it was mentioned in one of the prohibitions in 1740.
 For locals this does not matter.
 The Schellerlaufen for them has been existant forever.
 What is important to know is that is has to follow strict rules.
 This rules are looked after by the “Fasnachtskomitee”, the organizing board of the Schellerlaufen.
 One of them is that only men are allowed to particpate in the carnival tradition.
 Only locals from Nassereith or if they were lucky enough to move to Nassereith can take part.
-Around 500 active men particpate on that day, which is not bad for a village with a population of 2.000 humans, including men and women.
+Around 500 active men particpate on that day, which is not bad for a village with a population of 2,000 humans, including men and women.
 Another strict rule is that the main figures, such as the bear, whitches, ringer, etc. can not be passed on by the men.
-On the 6th of January the carnival gathering takes place before each big Schellerlaufen event, where the main figures will be drawn.
+In January the carnival gathering takes place before each big Schellerlaufen event, where the main figures will be drawn.

 3. The Schellerlaufen gene